 For me, the start of figuring things out was figuring out what triggered these negative feelings.
 I found that social media played a big part because I was being inundated with all these images of people living what looked like betters lives than mine.
 Now, don’t get me wrong.
 I know that half the time, social media is just a show, and people convey what they want their audience to see and not what their reality is, I get that.
+It’s something that makes social media a great tool for business, and marketing.
+A business can use images and services similar to SidesMedia to build its audience, expand its influence, and build its brand.
 But when you’re scrolling through and taking in these visuals you’re not taking the time to consider the behind the scenes story.
 So knowing how I was affected by this, social media had to go.
 All of it.
 Except Snapchat because Snapchat was one of few things that made me laugh.
 Unfortunately, this break from social media also included my blog *sad face*.
 As much as I loved writing and engaging with my audience I couldn’t bring myself to write.
 It felt disingenuous to try and write about something I loved when I just wasn’t in a happy place.

 Once I addressed the social media issue, I focused on the second thing I felt was triggering these negative feelings I was having.
 Work.
 When I started this blog, I said that I was not a quit my job, pack my bags, and travel the world kind of girl.
 That still rings true today.
 I’ve spent the last few years navigating my current career path and I’m quite proud of all I’ve accomplished, but I reached a point where I realized it wasn’t enough.
 As I’ve grown and matured, I’ve realized that I need to be a part of things that are meaningful, impactful, and representative of my passions.
 I began to think about organizations that I could volunteer with to feed this desire but then I realized that I wanted to do something on my own.
 I wanted to create something.
 So I made a list of the things I was most passionate about which were traveling, singing, dancing, and reading.
 Then one morning on my way to work, this idea crept into my mind that I initially dismissed, but it kept nagging at me.
 So I ran the idea by some good friends of mine and my family, and their excitement and support was enough for me, and I thought: “What if I put real effort behind this idea.
 I wonder what I could do with it?”
 So I accepted this challenge, and I am excited to announce a passion project of mine, *Oprah voice* MY LIT BOX!!!!My Lit Box will be a monthly book subscription service highlighting the works of writers of color.
 This is the melding of two things that I love, reading and being a person of color.
 I’ve frequently ranted about how frustrating it is reading “Top 10 *insert category* lists that lack diversity and this is my small effort to begin to change that.
 The payoff in this venture is not profit, but the immense joy I’ll feel getting these boxes into the hands of fellow book lovers.
 People who want to get lost between the pages of novels that detail the experiences of others who may or may not look like them, but appreciate their stories nonetheless.
 If I can create and foster this community of people who share this common interest, that is how I’ll measure success.